• Home

 Both corporate and investment finance can benefit from this analysis.
 You can learn about the business’s financial health with this.
 It will allow you to evaluate its viability, profitability, and solvency.

 An entrepreneur pitching potential partnerships can use this analysis.
-You can communicate the financial health of your firm with the help of a financial analysis report.
+You can communicate the financial health of your firm with the help of financial reporting analytics.
 Investors will see the value in your company and be more likely to put money into it if it is viable.

-This article will walk you through creating a financial analysis report in Excel.
+This article will walk you through creating a financial report in Excel.

 Table of Content: